CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 # Qwiklabs Lab Bundle Specification

-**Version 1.0**
+**Version 1.1**

 > This is a DRAFT document.
 We welcome feedback as this format evolves.

 ## Introduction

-A Qwiklabs Bundle, or QLB, is any directory that contains a qwiklabs.yaml file which defines a learning entity in Qwiklabs.
+A Qwiklabs Bundle, or QLB, is a zip file that contains exactly one directory.
+Inside of that directory is a `qwiklabs.yaml` file which defines a learning entity in Qwiklabs.
+All other files in the bundle should also be inside of the single parent directory.
 This specification focuses specifically on the Lab entity.

 The QLB format aims to: